praffulr/RockPaperScissors/README.md

 At the end of the session, total number of rounds played and the total round summary is displayed.
 It includes the user's final score, computer's final score and the number of games tied.

 Testing Details:
+Tested for high-number of cases and validated the results.
+Tested for all the borderline input conditions and handled them

 Further Improvements:
 -> Can implement a game engine which also stores the details of players, so that one's stats like win percentage, total games played, high score can be maintained.